Fall 2021 Update

 Columbia Urban Experience (CUE) is five day, pre-orientation program for Barnard College, Columbia College and Columbia Engineering students, administered by Barnard Student Life and Columbia Student Engagement.
 CUE exposes students to New York City as well as the unique social issues it faces.
 The program is an opportunity to engage in inter-group dialogue around topics of social justice, identity development, activism in New York City and transitioning to their college communities.
 Students learn about the Columbia and Barnard communities, the Harlem communities that our campuses are a part of and the larger New York City area they now call home.

 The International Student Orientation Program (ISOP) is designed to help international students in Columbia College and The Fu Foundation School of Engineering and Applied Science comfortably transition into the Columbia University community before New Student Orientation Program week.
-Combining informational events, exciting city outings, and tight-knit mentoring with program leaders, ISOP will give you the opportunity to fully explore and understand your new home while taking care of the basics needed for a comfortable undergraduate experience.
+Combining informational events, exciting city outings and tight-knit mentoring with program leaders, ISOP gives international students the opportunity to fully explore and understand their new home while taking care of the basics needed for a comfortable undergraduate experience.